opentomb/OpenTomb/ENGINE.md

 --------------
 -	extern
 	Contains build in libraries:
-	-	al - OpenAL 1.16 or 1.17... do not remember exactly... modified: used custom SDL2 backend;
+	-	al - OpenAL 1.16 or 1.17... do not remember exactly... modified: used custom SDL2 backend; AL build-in library works on Windows and MacOS, but under Linux native AL library are required;
 	-	bullet 2.83 - no changes;
 	-	freetype2 - no changes
-	-	ogg - no changes
+	-	ogg - no changes, configured for build under Windows, under other platforms native libs are required;

 -	src
 	Contains engine code: